-Thermal energy use in Chittenden County homes is projected to decrease by 64% from 2025 to 2050.
+The use of energy for heating in Chittenden County homes is projected to decrease by 64% from 2025 to 2050.
 Electricity demand will need to increase by 140% between 2025 and 2050.
 Natural gas, fuel oil, and propane will virtually be eliminated, per the CAP scenario.
 Residential buildings will use less energy for space heating due to an increase in the percentage of buildings that are weatherized and the greater efficiency in heating technology.